16412-cogrob-2019/mcts/README.md

 # MCTS for Kolumbo Volcano Exploration
-The repo, except having the base MCTS algorithm and Kolumbo exploration problem model, has several extensions - a neural network extension to rollout policy, a hierarchical model which includes the mothership in the problem, and a ROS integration interface.
+The repo, except having the base MCTS algorithm and Kolumbo exploration problem model, has several extensions - a neural network extension to rollout policy, a hierarchical model which includes the mothership in the problem, decentralized MCTS that considers intermittent communication, and a ROS integration interface.

 ## The Base MCTS
 The base algorithm and model are in the `master` branch.